 Habitat Restoration & Management of New England's Natural Areas

 The photo above is of a managed phragmites stand on Martha's Vineyard's Black Point Pond two years into management.
 Look at those native saltmarsh species recolonizing the site.
-Quite inspiring!
+Out with the bad, in with the good.
+That's our motto.

 Polatin Ecological Services, LLC